 Marine patrol officers can also perform

 Hull Identification Number (HIN) inspections for boat titles and registrations.
+For both HIN and courtesy boat inspections, contact your local county sheriff's office to schedule (phone numbers below).

+See a blue, flashing light?
 The "Blue Light Law" means that if you are approached by a law enforcement boat with blue lights flashing and/or its siren, you must slow to the slowest speed you can safely steer your boat.
 You may proceed unless otherwise directed by the law enforcement officer.
 When approaching a stationary law enforcement boat displaying blue lights, consider it to be the same as a boat ramp with a 200-foot no-wake speed zone around their boat.
 Slow immediately to the slowest speed to maintain steering.
 Alter your course so that you do

 not interfere or inhibit the operation of the law enforcement boat.
 You may increase speed only when you're out